Ray Blanchard: Education and career

-Blanchard was born in Hammonton, New Jersey.
+Blanchard was born in Hammonton, New Jersey to parents Angelina (née Celi) and Ray Milton Blanchard Jr. His father, who served as an Aviation Metalsmith in the United States Navy, went missing in action during World War II.
+He is memorialized at the National Memorial Cemetery of the Pacific in Honolulu.

 He received his A.B. in Psychology from the University of Pennsylvania in 1967 and his Ph.D. from the University of Illinois in 1973.
 He conducted postdoctoral research at Dalhousie University until 1976, when he accepted a position as a clinical psychologist at the Ontario Correctional Institute in Brampton, Ontario, Canada (a suburb of Toronto).
 There, Blanchard met Kurt Freund, who became his mentor.
 Freund was conducting research in chemical castration for sex offenders.
 In 1980, he joined the Clarke Institute of Psychiatry (now part of the Centre for Addiction and Mental Health).
 In 1995 Blanchard was named Head of Clinical Sexology Services in the Law and Mental Health Programme of the CAMH, where he served until 2010.
 He is an adjunct Professor of Psychiatry at the University of Toronto.
 He served on the American Psychiatric Association DSM-IV Subcommittee on Gender Identity Disorders and was named to the DSM-5 committee.

 Blanchard was a member of the World Professional Association for Transgender Health (WPATH), then called the Harry Benjamin International Gender Dysphoria Association (HBIGDA).
 However, after criticism of the book, The Man Who Would Be Queen, which relied heavily on Blanchard's typology, Blanchard left HBIGDA on November 4, 2003.

-In December 2003, the Southern Poverty Law Center reported that Ray Blanchard and J. Michael Bailey were associated with Steve Sailer's Human Biodiversity Institute, a group of far-right scientists, academics, and others associated with pseudoscientific race theories and neo-eugenics.
+In December 2003, the Southern Poverty Law Center reported that Ray Blanchard and J. Michael Bailey were associated with Steve Sailer's Human Biodiversity Institute, a group of far-right writers, academics, and others associated with pseudoscientific race theories and eugenics.

 According to Google Scholar, Blanchard's works have been cited more than 14,000 times and he has an h-index of 65.